 Oogie Boogie Bash

-Oogie Boogie Bash is a separate ticketed event that is held at Disney California Adventure Park this year!
+Oogie Boogie Bash is a separate ticketed event that is held at Disney California Adventure Park and sells out pretty quick.

 One of our family traditions has been to go to the Halloween Parties at Disneyland Park for the last 5 years now.
 It’s our favorite event of the year!
 I was able to attend the first official Oogie Boogie Bash for it’s opening night in 2019 and the second Oogie Boogie Bash opening night on September 9th 2021.

-Be sure to check out The Best Food at Disney California Adventure Halloween 2019 too!
+Be sure to check out my Disney Hungry Home Page for more Disney tips and copycat recipes!
 Follow Disney Hungry on Instagram for travel tips and the BEST Eats at Disney Parks.
-Huge thanks to Disneyland for hosting me for this Media Event.

 How Early Can I Enter The Park Before The Party Starts?

 Entry to Disney California Adventure Park before the party is included with an Oogie Boogie Bash ticket.
 The party begins at 6 p.m.
-PST and guests have the opportunity to play in Disney California Adventure for three hours before the party starts on Tuesday and Thursday nights (excluding Oct.
-29 and Oct.
-31) or four hours on Sunday nights, plus Oct.
-29 and Oct.
-31.
+PST and guests have the opportunity to play in Disney California Adventure for three hours before the party start.

 Tip: There will be a long line to get into the main Disney California Entrance, you can also use the Disney Grand Californian Hotel Entrance.
 It’s likely to have a much shorter line.
 If you are at the front area of DCA, walk through Downtown Disney District and there’s an entrance to the Grand Californian in between Sephora and The Dress Shop.
 Go through the hotel towards the back of the lobby, pass Storyteller’s Cafe and Napa Rose then you’ll see the back check and Park entrance right past Napa Rose.